-To submit a manuscript please go to https://www.evise.com/profile/api/navigate/ORET and log in as an author.
-This site is also available through http://www.ophthalmology-retina.org or the American Academy of Ophthalmology at http://www.aao.org/.
+To submit a manuscript please go to Editorial Manager and log in as an author.
+This site is also available through https://www.ophthalmologyretina.org/ or the American Academy of Ophthalmology at http://www.aao.org/.

-Submissions are divided up into Article Types and Manuscript Categories.
-The main Article Types and their Manuscript Categories are listed below.
-Please select the appropriate Article Type to start the submission, then select the “Manuscript Category” when prompted in the online submission form.
+Submissions are divided up into Article Types.
+The main Article Types are listed below.
+Please select the appropriate Article Type to start the submission.
 Please be aware that Ophthalmology Retina will only infrequently consider basic science manuscripts, clinical trial baseline data and methods manuscripts, or clinical case reports.

 - Manuscripts – A “typical” submission; a manuscript that does not fall into any of the following categories.

 Editorial – Typically by invitation from the Editor-in-Chief.
 Please see specific criteria for submission in the Editorial section of this Guide.

 - Systematic Review or Meta-analysis - Please see specific criteria for submission in the Systematic Review/ Meta-analysis in this Guide.

 - Translational Science Reviews - Typically by invitation from the Editorial Board.
 Please see specific criteria for submission in the Translational Science Reviews section of this Guide.

 - Report-Invited – Typically by invitation from the Editorial Board.
 Please see specific criteria for submission elsewhere in this Guide.

 - Pictures & Perspectives – Photographs, photomicrographs, radiologic or other imaging studies, or procedural illustrations that depict novel features of clinically important entities.
 If accepted, the images will be published when space permits, and as a result it may take several months before they appear in print.